smussenden/fall19-data-journalism/README.md

 * In-class lab: finding stories in opioid data

 *Online tutorial lab | Due by Sunday at 11:59 p.m.*
-* Data Cleaning in R
+* Data Cleaning in R, Working with Strings
 * Optional, if you feel like you need additional help: [DataCamp](https://www.datacamp.com/home)

 *Readings for Homework*